Introduction to Regression Testing

 - Partial Regression: It is mainly executed to verify that code works fine after doing changes in code and that code is integrated with existing code or the unchanged modules

 - Complete Regression: It is mainly executed when there are a lot of changes in code and in the number of modules.
-The test cases are executed on whole software, as there are a lot of code changes.
+The test cases are executed on the whole software, as there are a lot of code changes.

 Planning of Regression Testing

-The regression testing strategy used to share the approach to perform testing that includes testing technique needs to use, completion criteria usage, writing test scripts and the automation tool that is being used for covering the test cases.
+The regression testing strategy used to share the approach to perform testing that includes testing technique needs to use, completion criteria usage, writing test scripts, and the automation tool that is being used for covering the test cases.
 The test cases are executed on the basis of the technology that is being used.
 It defines the features/components that need to be tested.
 The test cases are purely based on the project requirements.

 Perform Regression Testing

 It can be performed in two ways manually and automatically.
 If it is done manually, then it will take a lot of time and effort; the testing can be done manually till there is less functionality or a small application.
 The application functionality goes on increasing as time goes on, and it increases the regression scope.
 To save effort and time, the automation tool is mainly used to test the regression and application existing code.